 Customization, whether for medical device development or personalized patient care is such an overwhelming advantage that 3D printing provides.
 Oftentimes, limited sizing options are unavailable for amputees which can be uncomfortable or worse, lead to further complications.
 Traditionally, doctors and physicians were forced to provide generic solutions to complex problems or try to fabricate prosthetics on their own with limited success.
 3D printing is an adaptable technology that has certainly proven itself to be a viable option that is improving patient care.

 Conventional injection molding remains to be the most successful mass manufacturing method available for any market.
-However, steel and aluminum tooling is expensive and the costs oftentimes outweigh the benefit when a manufacturer wishes to produce smaller quantities of parts.
+However, steel and aluminum tooling are expensive and the costs oftentimes outweigh the benefit when a manufacturer wishes to produce smaller quantities of parts.
 The alternative is 3D printing.

-In addition, the ability to quickly produce parts on demand with 3D printing is a significantly better option compared to tooling, overseas production, and long lead times.
+In addition, the ability to quickly produce parts on-demand with 3D printing is a significantly better option compared to tooling, overseas production, and long lead times.

-Additive Manufacturing Challenges in the medical industry
+Additive Manufacturing Challenges in the Medical Industry

 The excitement and quick growth of 3D printing has become revolutionary for so many businesses and hospitals.
 However, there are challenges.

-Digitization at the core of the solution
+Digitization at the Core of the Solution

 Maximizing the full potential of additive manufacturing goes beyond hardware and material capabilities.
-While it’s advantageous to have faster technology, cheaper materials or higher quality output, the healthcare market must consider new processes that create better and more efficient workflows.
+While it’s advantageous to have faster technology, cheaper materials, or higher quality output, the healthcare market must consider new processes that create better and more efficient workflows.

 Medical device manufacturers are actively searching for ways to expand access to 3D printing technologies throughout their organizations.